Order of Service

 Westminster Abbey

 Welcome to Westminster Abbey.
 Daily prayer has been offered in this place for over a thousand years, and your participation in today's service is warmly welcomed.
-At choral Evensong most of the service is sung by the choir on our behalf.
+At Matins most of the service is sung by the choir on our behalf.
 We participate through our presence and our listening, that the words and the music might become a prayer within us and lift us to contemplate God's beauty and glory.

 The service always includes one or more psalms.
 These ancient prayers, taken from the Old Testament, reflect the full range of human emotions and experiences; from the depths of anger, resentment, and abandonment to the heights of ecstatic joy and praise.
 They were used by Jesus, and have always been at the heart of the Church's daily prayer.